 You might wonder: what does the Elections department do all year?
 What does it do when there isn’t a General Election?
 Our 66 employees work year-round on a variety of things.
 Here are just some of the projects and tasks we take on:

-About 8,500 of canceled registrations belonged to deceased voters.
-We check the newspaper obituaries each day to see who has died, and cross reference their name, date of birth and other important information with our voter registration database.
+We cancel the registration of deceased voters by checking the newspaper obituaries each day to see who has died, and cross reference their name, date of birth and other important information with our voter registration database.
 We also confirm deaths through information shared with us from other government agencies or from the family of a deceased voter.

 Candidate filing: Those seeking public office must file a Declaration of Candidacy with the Elections department or with the Secretary of State, depending on the office.
-There will be about 315 offices up for election in 2017.
 Candidates must also meet the qualifications for the office at the time of filing and be registered to vote in the district they are seeking to represent.
 Our staff processes candidate filings for every candidate running for office in King County, verifying their Declaration of Candidacy and keeping them updated on filing deadlines.

 Process improvements: Throughout the year our teams measure the impact of new programs or projects.
 And on an ongoing basis, we look at ways to make process improvements.
 We evaluate the efficiency of our processes and determine if there are things we can be doing better.
-For example, this year we’re replacing our elections equipment with a newer system that can better meet our needs.
+For example, in 2018 we underwent a state audit that focused on cyber security and a federal audit that focused on our building security.